southwick-associates/implan/README.md

 ## Package Development

-See [R packages book]](http://r-pkgs.had.co.nz/) for instructions on package development.
+See the [R packages](http://r-pkgs.had.co.nz/) book for instructions on package development.
 The software environment was specified using package [renv](https://rstudio.github.io/renv/index.html) which makes use of `.Rprofile` and `renv` files.
 You can use `renv::restore()` to set the project library.